WilliamTCarroll/EasotopeFrontend/readme.md

 # Getting Started

-This uses `lerna` for workspace handling.
+This uses native NPM for workspace handling.
 Tests and dev scripts can be ran with it, and

 1. Clone the repo
 2. Open a terminal in the project directory.